alv-garcia/SQL_Portfolio/README.md

 ![MySQL](https://img.shields.io/badge/MySQL-005C84?style=for-the-badge&logo=mysql&logoColor=white)

-## Welcome to my personal SQL_Portfolio portfolio!
+## Welcome to my personal SQL and Databases portfolio!
 This space features a collection of database and SQL projects with a focus on data analysis and processing.

 ## About Me